noislabs/docs2/src/integrate_nois_to_your_chain.md

   [mainnet dashboard](https://ibc.nois.network/connections) or
   [testnet dashboard](https://testnet.ibc.nois.network/)
 - Run the relayer and ask others to run their relayers aswell.
+- If the proxy mode is on IbcPay make sure to fill the proxy with IBCed NOIS tokens. (every beacon request will consume $50 NOIS). else if the proxy is on Funded mode then make sure the payment contract is filled with NOIS tokens.
+- For performance reasons when using IbcPay mode, it is a good idea to have some initial 50 $NOISon the payment, this allows to gateway to process the beacon even when the ibc token transfer is slower than the beacon request wasm packet.
 - Congrats 🎉 you can use the proxy on your Dapp to get randomness.
 You can follow _use_nois_randomness_ page for more details.